The world’s leading research, media and technology company has created 125 jobs in Dublin city centre.

-Jobs Minister Richard Bruton said a key part of the Government’s plan for jobs and growth is ensuring the impact of multinational companies here is deepened and developed.
+Jobs Minister Richard Bruton said a key part of the Government’s plan for jobs and growth was ensuring the impact of multinational companies here was deepened and developed.

 “Since January we have seen a very strong flow of investments from world-leading companies, and we are determined not only to ensure that this continues but also that these companies can create stronger links here and provide greater benefit to the economy,” he said.

 “Today’s announcement that this dynamic company is creating 125 jobs here is great news for Dublin city centre and for Ireland.
 With the right decisions I am convinced that Ireland can provide greater stability for investors and create the jobs and growth we need.”

 © Irish Examiner Ltd. All rights reserved